mt-edwards/interpret/interpret.md

 Training and Test Split
 ========================================================

 The bike data set set is split into a training set and a test set with the **rsample** package.
-The trainiing set is used to train the machine learning (ML) model and the test set is used to test and interpret the ML model.
+The training set is used to train the machine learning (ML) model and the test set is used to test and interpret the ML model.

 ```r